Food safety tips for the holidays

 1. CLEAN

-• Wash your hands for 20 seconds with soap and hot water before, during, and after preparing food, and before eating.
+• Wash your hands for at least 20 seconds with soap and hot water before, during, and after preparing food, and before eating.

 • Clean kitchen work surfaces and utensils with hot soapy water or in a dishwasher before and after you cook.